-Do know a numerical whiz who likes to test the boundaries?
+Do you know a numerical whiz who likes to test the boundaries?
 A limit-pushing math master who’s always looking for ways to improve things?

 It’s National Engineers Week, and we asked some of our civil engineers why they chose their profession and what they love about it.
 Their answers might surprise you.